HelenDeunerFerreira/leetCodeExercises/README.md

 Given the head of a singly linked list, return the middle node of the linked list.
 If there are two middle nodes, return the second middle node.

 The solution is at middle-linked-list.py

+## 1. Two Sum (NOT COMPLETE YET)

+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+You may assume that each input would have exactly one solution, and you may not use the same element twice.
+You can return the answer in any order.

+The solution is at two-sum.py